Where is the mobile market now and what does it mean for Android or iOS parking management systems?

 Apple Vs Google: Mirrored opposites in stock fluctuations

 Google’s strategy of creating ‘good enough’ cheaper smartphones and tablets seems to be working as evidenced by its booming climb in market share and stock prices.
 What’s more, the quality and user experience of Android products, some would argue, is as good if not superior to that of the aging iOS.
 However until very recently, lest we forget, Apple has held the title of most valuable company in world.
 That being said, one thing we can be assured of is Apple’s ability to reinvent itself and the market as it has done time and again.
-Perhaps the biggest loser here is the PC.
-Due to its “dinosaur-aged” form factor perhaps, it will one day take up a place next to the DVD player, VCR and Laser Disc!
+No matter your choice, upgrading to a system that leverages smart parking using smartphones – iOS or Android – is a cost-effective, winning idea that is sure to keep everyone happy.

 > Related parking enforcement articles: